dcos/dcos/packages/adminrouter/extra/src/README.md

  * Open agent specific code
  * Open master specific code

-on top of that, Nginx-specific configuration is divided into three sections:
+on top of that, NGINX-specific configuration is divided into three sections:

  * main
  * http
  * server

-This gives us in total 27 possible "buckets" for Nginx directives.
+This gives us in total 27 possible "buckets" for NGINX directives.
 The differentiation between sections could be avoided if we decide to use some more advanced templating but this would further complicate configuration and make it more difficult for people to test, and develop AR on live clusters.